 In conclusion, MAES obtained the best results (1st, 1st, 2nd) on two out of three investigations (DCA, KBMS, IDCR); MS was evaluated second at best (2nd, 2nd, 3rd) and MCA has the best result in one method (3rd, 3rd, 1st).

-Thus, MCA could perform a specific task very well, but it was not suitable for the majority of cases; MS could apply in more scenarios but with poor or even negligible effects (as was the case in the IDCR investigation); finally, MAES was
+Thus, MCA could perform a specific task very well, but it was not suitable for the majority of cases; MS could apply in more scenarios but with poor or even negligible effects (as was the case in the IDCR investigation); finally, MAES was the most applicable and had good or relevant effects on the crash scenario.

-4.2.
+559 4.2.
 Injury Mitigation

-The analysis aiming to investigate the effectiveness of MAES intervention 523 in reducing injury risks in different crash configurations finally included nine 524 crashes reconstructed in a simplified 2D simulation environment, using time for 525 MAES intervention ranging from 0.3 s to 1.2 s, depending on the crash configuration.
-The results indicate that MAES intervention successfully prevented three 527 crashes by implementing an avoidance manoeuvre with lateral accelerations of 528 0.3g, 0.5g, and 0.7g, respectively.
-In the remaining six crashes, MAES did not 529 prevent the crash despite 0.7g lateral deceleration, but it did reduce the relative 530 crash speed, thereby reducing injury risk.
-The relative injury risk reduction varied widely among cases but reached high values of injury risk reduction (up 532 to 20% for severe and fatal injuries).
-533
+The analysis aiming to investigate the effectiveness of MAES intervention in reducing injury risks in different crash configurations finally included nine crashes reconstructed in a simplified 2D simulation environment, using time for MAES intervention ranging from 0.3 s to 1.2 s, depending on the crash configuration.
+The results indicate that MAES intervention successfully prevented 564 three crashes by implementing an avoidance manoeuvre with lateral accelera-565 tions of 0.3g, 0.5g, and 0.7g, respectively.
+In the remaining six crashes, MAES 566 did not prevent the crash despite 0.7g lateral acceleration, but it did reduce the 567 relative crash speed, thereby reducing injury risk.
+The 0.7g lateral acceleration 568 value is taken as an upper limit, as it is indeed high for an assistance system.
+569 However, Savino et al. showed that ordinary riders can reach analogous values 570 on a scooter in a last-second swerving manoeuvre [9]; still, the lower lateral 571 acceleration values considered are sufficient to avoid at least one crash and to 572 mitigate the estimated injury risk.
+The relative injury risk reduction varied 573 widely among cases but reached high values of injury risk reduction (up to 20%574 for severe and fatal injuries).
+575